PieterRuanCronje/TurtleParser/README.md

 The following resources can be useful for understanding RDF data: <https://open.hpi.de/courses/semanticweb2016/>, <https://www.stardog.com/trainings/>

 ### Implementation
-The program makes use of a lot of regular expressions (of which my knowledge is extremely limited) to process the turtle text.
+The program makes use of regular expressions (of which my knowledge is limited) to process the turtle text.
 String segments of interest (URLs, Literals, Blank Nodes, Collections) are identified, captured, and given IDs to allow for the processing of the turtle data without any interference.
 The IDs are replaced with their content after the data is processed.

 - Half-processed data